Low Mach number limit for the compressible Navier-Stokes equation with a stationary force: Introduction

-The low Mach number limit of the compressible viscous flow with ill-prepared initial data was studied by Lions-Masmoudi \cite{MR1628173} in the framework of weak solutions with large initial data and the pressure $P(\rho_\ep)=a \rho_\ep^\gamma$ where $a$, $\gamma$ are positive constants.
-It was shown that any weakly convergent subsequence of a velocity field $v_\ep$ of the compressible flow converges to the velocity field $u$ of the corresponding incompressible flow in \cite{MR1628173}.
-We mention that the low Mach number limit of the stationary problem of the compressible Navier-Stokes equation was studied in \cite{MR1628173} for bounded domain case.
-In Danchin \cite{MR1886005}, it was proved that the global existence of the strong solution of the compressible Navier-Stokes equation (\ref{eq}) with a time-dependent force $F(t,x)\in L^1_t(0,\infty;\Bo{1/2})$ and the solution $(\rho_\ep,v_\ep)$ strongly converges to $(\rho_\infty,u_\ep)$ as $\ep\to 0$ globally in time where $u_\ep$ is the velocity of the corresponding incompressible flow.
-The strong convergence results in the scaling critical spaces were studied in \cite{MR2768550}, \cite{MR3563240} and \cite{MR4721788}.
-For the non-isentropic case, the low Mach number limit was investigated by \cite{MR2211706} and the case of magnetohydrodynamic in \cite{MR3197662}.
-So far the low Mach number limit of time global strong solutions has been established around motionless states.
-In this paper, we shall investigate the low Mach number limit of strong solutions globally in time around a stationary solution with nontrivial velocity field.
+where $(-\Delta)^{1/2}$ denotes the Fourier multiplier with the symbol $|\xi|,\ \xi\in\mathbb{R}^N$.
+Here $p\geq 2$, $2/r\leq \min\{1,(N-1)(1/2-1/p)\}$ and $(r,p,N)\neq (2,\infty,3)$. }The strong convergence results in the scaling critical spaces were also studied in \cite{MR2768550}, \cite{MR3563240} and \cite{MR4721788}.
+For the non-isentropic case, the low Mach number limit was investigated by \cite{MR2211706} and the case of magnetohydrodynamic in \cite{MR3197662}. { The review papers \cite{MR2157145}, \cite{MR3381190} give good surveys for the results for the low Mach number limit.} So far, the low Mach number limit of time global strong solutions has been established around motionless states.
+In this paper, we investigate the low Mach number limit of strong solutions globally in time around a stationary solution with a nontrivial velocity field.

 We first present our result for the stationary problem (\ref{stationary_eq}).
 The following theorem shows the existence and the low Mach number limit of the stationary solution of (\ref{stationary_eq}).